-Up the Creek was named as one of the best small town restaurants.
+Up the Creek was named as one of the best small-town restaurants.
 A couple blocks away is the Apalachicola Seafood Grill – more aptly named “your local diner”.
 Breakfast was superb, but old southern-style hospitality may have influenced us.
 When taking a Florida road trip, you find some great food options.

 The real story here is what has happened to their world-renowned oyster reputation.
-For almost 20 years restaurants have been buying oysters from Apalachicola oyster purveyors.
-Raw bars from Pensacola to Key West and much of the southeastern United States relied on this highly acclaimed resource that 20 years ago seemed unlimited.
+For almost 40 years restaurants have been buying oysters from Apalachicola oyster purveyors.
+Raw bars from Pensacola to Key West and much of the southeastern United States relied on this highly acclaimed resource that 50 years ago seemed unlimited.

 On a visit to Apalachicola some 15 years ago there was an active riverfront with numerous oyster houses and hundreds of well-seasoned oystermen peddling their daily catch daily at one of the wholesalers.
-A more recent visit found a vacant waterfront, closed shops, boats in dry dock and the town’s oyster trade economically depressed, but trying to evolve.
+A more recent visit found a vacant waterfront, closed shops, boats in dry dock, and the town’s oyster trade economically depressed, but trying to evolve.

-A change was coming even before the oil spill in 2008.
+A change was coming even before the BP oil spill in 2008.
 It seemed restaurants had to find other sources for oysters on a more frequent basis.
 And then, in the last two years, they were gone!

 Now it appears the generations of oystermen can produce barely enough for the local restaurants in Apalachicola, let alone the demand from a handful of other states around the country.

 What happened?
 What is the future?
 Is aquaculture the answer?
 Read the whole story here in an article developed by Laura Riley of the Tampa Bay Times.
-It’s a story about tragedy that starts upstream, but with a new generation of hope!
+It’s a story about a tragedy that starts upstream but with a new generation of hope!
 The story may be the harbinger of other seafood delicacies.

-Apalachicola Haunted Hotel?
+The Gibson Inn – Apalachicola Florida Haunted Hotel?

 The legend (and there is more than one) is that the hotel is haunted.
 A cocktail or two at the ornate but small bar is enough to draw out the story of a couple of sisters who once lived here.
 We won’t ruin the ending, but my wife heard enough to be very vigilant, to say the least!
 This is one of the great Florida hotels from the 1800s.

 Apalachicola is just one of the many interesting and eventful day trips in Florida.
-The panhandle of Florida is rich in history and plentiful places to go Florida.
+The panhandle of Florida is rich in history and has plentiful places to go Florida.

 Check out these other Florida road trips nearby.